Tricyclic antidepressant

-Tricyclic antidepressants (TCAs) are a class of medications that are used primarily as antidepressants, which is important for the management of depression.
-They are second-line drugs next to SSRIs.
+Tricyclic antidepressants (TCAs) are a class of medications that are used primarily as antidepressants.
 TCAs were discovered in the early 1950s and were marketed later in the decade.
 They are named after their chemical structure, which contains three rings of atoms.
 Tetracyclic antidepressants (TeCAs), which contain four rings of atoms, are a closely related group of antidepressant compounds.

 Although TCAs are sometimes prescribed for depressive disorders, they have been largely replaced in clinical use in most parts of the world by newer antidepressants such as selective serotonin reuptake inhibitors (SSRIs), serotonin–norepinephrine reuptake inhibitors (SNRIs) and norepinephrine reuptake inhibitors (NRIs).
 Adverse effects have been found to be of a similar level between TCAs and SSRIs.
-Another class of antidepressants, tetracyclic antidepressants, are also used around the world, and they have many similarities to the tricyclic antidepressants.